Stage Bus Service Transformation

-The Stage Bus Service Transformation programme (Malay: Program Transformasi Bas Berhenti-Henti), commonly branded as BAS.MY, is a programme launched by the Ministry of Transport of Malaysia to improve bus networks in various state capitals and cities of Malaysia outside the Klang Valley.
-The programme is overseen by the Land Public Transport Agency (APAD) in Peninsular Malaysia, and the Commercial Vehicle Licensing Board (LPKP) in Sabah and Sarawak.
+The Stage Bus Service Transformation (SBST) programme (Malay: Program Transformasi Bas Berhenti-Henti), commonly branded as BAS.MY (formerly known as myBAS, an abbreviation for Malaysia Bas Awam Sepadu), is a government initiative launched by the Ministry of Transport of Malaysia to enhance public bus networks in key state capitals and urban areas outside the Klang Valley.
+The programme is regulated by the Land Public Transport Agency (APAD) in Peninsular Malaysia, and the Commercial Vehicle Licensing Board (LPKP) in Sabah and Sarawak.